021 – Houkousei – Theorising the Temporal Aspect of Ikigai or Life Worth Living

 State of mind

-When it comes to life directionality, Shintaro thinks that people should be in a mental space that facilitates creativity and brainstorming; they need to be able to review what they learned, what skills they acquired, and their personal growth, and relate these to specific experiences that they had, since this can help them identify important connections.
-He says that some experiences may be vague, which allows people to explore and have new perspectives.
+When it comes to life directionality, Shintaro believes that we should be in a mental space that facilitates creativity and brainstorming: able to review what we learned, what skills we acquired, and our personal growth, and relate these to specific experiences that we had, since this can help us identify important connections.
+Some experiences may be vague, which allows us to explore and have new perspectives.

 The Ikigai Concept

-Nick says that it reminds him that people need to be more self-reflective; they need to take time and think about all the events of their lives, how they perceive those events, and how they think those events are related to who they are and who they want to be.
-He relates this to ikigai, a beautiful but very complex concept: trying to define it in a sentence limits what you can understand, and instead people should let go of the definitions and be open to different interpretations or perspectives.
+This relates to ikigai, a beautiful but very complex concept: trying to define it in a sentence limits what you can understand, and instead people should let go of the definitions and be open to different interpretations or perspectives.

 Yutori

-Nick thinks that yutori is also needed in life momentum or life legacy, and Shintaro thinks that it’s something that has to be looked into more.
-Shintaro says that there should be a mental space, something like reflection, a meditation session, maybe even a quiet walk outside -- whatever the yutori for each person is -- during which people can experience a moment when they are open to ideas, when they have freed their minds and have time to think and associate their past experiences with their current life and ponder the goals that they want to achieve.
+Yutori (mental space) is also needed in life momentum or life legacy.
+Shintaro thinks that it’s something that has to be looked into more.
+He says that there should be a mental space, something like reflection, a meditation session, maybe even a quiet walk outside -- whatever the yutori for each person is -- during which people can experience a moment when they are open to ideas, when they have freed their minds and have time to think and associate their past experiences with their current life and ponder the goals that they want to achieve.

 Defining the past

-Shintaro mentions how his research has found that a key condition for houkousei is defining the past -- looking for transformative, valued, comforting experiences that left vivid memories and influenced who they are today even if they no longer engage in those same sorts of experiences.
+Shintaro has found that a key condition for houkousei is defining the past -- looking for transformative, valued, comforting experiences that left vivid memories and influenced who they are today even if they no longer engage in those same sorts of experiences.
+There is a tendency to focus on more pleasant things, but actually negative experiences can prompt growth and have other lingering effects on one’s life -- which can be a great source of life legacy.

 Negative Experiences